Practical information on visiting Chateau de Maintenon you can find here

 Chateau de Maintenon is a lovely castle situated in the community of Maintenon, 65 km from the centre of Paris.
-The first Castle dates from around 1105 and records from the 13th century mention that it was property of the Lords of Maintenon.
+The first Castle dates from around 1105 and records from the 13th-century mention that it was the property of the Lords of Maintenon.

-The Chateau is best known for its most famous inhabitant, Madame de Maintenon, the mistress of Louis XIV, and secretly, his second wife.
+The Chateau is best known for its most famous inhabitant, Madame de Maintenon.
+She was the mistress of Louis XIV, and secretly, his second wife.
 Her story did not start like a fairy tale, but she ended as the king's wife!

 Born as Françoise d'Aubigné into a poor family and becoming an orphan at age 16, Madame de Maintenon got married at the age of 17 to the much older poet Paul Scarron.
 He died in 1660, leaving her as a widow with only depths and no kids at the age of 25.